zchee/golang-wiki/gopls.md

 #### Sublime Text

 Use the [LSP](https://packagecontrol.io/packages/LSP) package.
-Once that is installed:
+After installing it using Package Control, do the following:

 * Open the **Command Palette**
 * Find and run the command **LSP: Enable Language Server Globally**
-* Find the **gopls** item and select it.
+* Select the **gopls** item.
 Be careful not to select the similarly named *golsp* by mistake.

-After doing the above, you might want to take a look at the LSP package's settings files for reference.
-You can view them by selecting the menu item **Preferences > Package Settings > LSP > Settings**.
+Finally, you should familiarise yourself with the LSP package's *Settings* and *Key Bindings*.
+Find them under the menu item **Preferences > Package Settings > LSP**.

 ---